Duramann/Data_engineering_final_project/readme.md

 <pre><code class="language-nohighlight">
 ├── README.md               &lt;- The top-level README for developers using this project.
 │
-├── static                  &lt;- The folder containing the css files.
-│      └── css
-│
-├── templates               &lt;- The folder containing the html files.
+├── flask_app              &lt;- The folder with the app, its requirement, Dockerfile and the script for testing │
-│
 ├── docker-compose.yaml     &lt;- The docker compose properties to define the multi-container docker application. <strong> The port used is "5000" </strong>
 │